This is the multi-page printable view of this section. Click here to print.

 - Creating: Processing service creation request

-- Error: Cannot check current status due to internal error
+- Error: Cannot determine current status due to an internal error

-- If this status persists, contact Support Center
+- If this status persists, please contact through the Support Center

 - Editing: Processing service modification request

-- At the top of the LB Server Group Detail page, status information and description of additional features are displayed.
+- LB Server Group Details At the top of the page, status information and descriptions of additional features are displayed.

 Detailed Information